How to reverse type 2 diabetes

 The Nutrient Optimiser will help you identify foods and meals that provide more of the nutrients you are currently not getting enough of.

-As shown in the chart below, nutrient dense foods are also typically more satiating (see Tableau version here).
+As shown in the chart below, nutrient dense foods are also typically more satiating (see full Tableau version here).

 Should I avoid protein?

 I used to believe that protein would increase insulin and slow fat burning.
 However, I now understand that protein actually maximises satiety, helps to manage appetite and reverse diabetes.